Eligijus112/Logistic-regression-for-text/slides.md

-Logistic regression in NLP using R
+Ridge and Lasso binary logistic regression in NLP using R
 ========================================================
 author: Eligijus Bujokas
 date: 2018.12.18
 autosize: true
+Vilnius University

 Content
 ========================================================

-- What is natural language procesing
+- What is natural language processing
 - NLP definitions
 - Logistic regression in NLP tasks
 - Quora example

-Natural language procesing
+Natural language processing
 ========================================================

-Natural language processing (NLP) is a subfield of computer science concerned with the interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amounts of natural language data.
+Natural language processing (NLP) is a sub field of computer science concerned with the interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amounts of natural language data.

 - Classifying text
-- Chatbots
+- Chat bots
-- Word embeddings
+- Word embedding

 NLP definitions
 ========================================================